TaylorJonesTRT/100DaysOfCode/README.md

 Day 8: Completed setting up my Developer Enviroment using VS Code and PYCHARM and began learning OOP in Section 6 of the Zero to Mastery course.

 Day 9: Continued to learn about OOP in Python in Section 6.
 Learned about the 4 pillars (encapsulation, abstraction, inheritance, and polymorphism).

+Day 10: Completed Section 6 of the Python course and moved onto the next one which is about Functional Programming.
+Also started the work of learning what I would need to do and code first for an automatic time tracker made in Python.